newjersey/navigator.business.nj.gov/content/src/fundings/urban-enterprise-zone.md

   - All
 sector:
   - Manufacturing
+openDate: ""
+dueDate: ""
 ---

 The Urban Enterprise Zone (UEZ) Manufacturers Energy Sales Tax Exemption provides manufacturers in UEZs a sales and use tax exemption for electricity and natural gas.

+___
+### Eligibility
+* UEZ-certified manufacturers with at least 250 full-time employees
+* At least 50% of employees must be involved in the manufacturing process
+* The energy and utility services must be consumed exclusively at the facility

+>**Benefits**
-**Benefits:** Sales tax exemption for the purchase of "energy," or electricity and natural gas, for use at the facility.
+>* Sales tax exemption for the purchase of electricity and natural gas for use at the facility

-**Eligibility:** UEZ-certified manufacturers with at least 250 full-time employees.
-At least 50% of employees must be involved in the manufacturing process.
-The energy and utility services must be consumed exclusively at the facility.